cytv1016/cytv1016/README.md

 About Me:

-I am a data analytics professional with over four years of experience in leveraging data to drive business insights.
-With a Bachelor of Business degree and a concentration in Information Systems & Technology from Brock University, I have developed a strong foundation in analyzing and interpreting data to support decision-making processes.
+Data analytics professional with over four years of experience.
+A Bachelor of Business degree with a concentration in Information Systems & Technology from Brock University.
+Achieved a certification in the Data Analytics Career Track at Springboard.
+Passionate about using Excel, Tableau, and data visualization to complete statistical analysis and share a data story.
+Dedicated to using data to support business outcomes and drive growth.

 Education: